MicroHealthLLC/FluentasAI/Privacy-Policy.md

 - Date and time of consent
 - Method of consent collection (form, phone, app, website)
 - Agent identification number (for phone consent)
-- Campaign description and disclosed message frequency
+- Campaign description and disclosed message frequency which is event based
 - Confirmation status and any subsequent opt-out requests
 - **Retention period: Minimum 4 years from consent date or last message sent**